DDMA meet on April 20 as Delhi sees uptick in COVID-19 cases | Health

 - India

-In view of the uptick in COVID-19 cases in the national capital, the Delhi Disaster Management Authority (DDMA) will hold a meeting on April 20 to discuss measures to prevent the spread of coronavirus in the city, officials said on Thursday.
+In view of an uptick in COVID-19 cases in the national capital, the Delhi Disaster Management Authority (DDMA) will hold a meeting on April 20 in which it may consider reimposing the mandatory use of face masks, officials said on Thursday.

-Delhi on Wednesday reported 299 COVID-19 cases, a jump of 118 per cent in two days.
-The positivity rate stood at 2.49 per cent, according to data shared by the city health department.
+Delhi reported 325 fresh COVID-19 cases on Thursday, a marked rise from 137 cases reported on Monday.
+The positivity rate stood at 2.39 per cent, according to data shared by the city health department.

-''The Delhi Disaster Management Authority's meeting is scheduled to be held on Wednesday next week under the chairmanship of the Lt Governor.
+''The Delhi Disaster Management Authority meeting is scheduled to be held on Wednesday next week under the chairmanship of Lt Governor Anil Baijal.
 It will discuss the prevailing Covid situation, including the recent rise in the number of cases,'' a senior Delhi government official said.

+The DDMA may reconsider its earlier decision to lift the fine on not wearing face masks in public places as a lot of people have stopped using it despite the increase in infections.

+The health department of the Delhi government, in an order on April 2, had said that fines will not be imposed for not wearing face masks at public places.

 Earlier in the day, Chief Minister Arvind Kejriwal said the Delhi government is keeping an eye on the COVID-19 situation and there is no need to panic since hospitalisations are low.